developmentseed/ndquirk/project-overview.md

 ## Partner and Stakeholders

 This utility would be relevant for any data provider or user of N-D data.
+For example, the goals should include making the tool accessible and useful for data providers at NASA, NOAA, and USGS.

-This proposal has grown from many conversations over the years, all of whom would be likely stakeholders in the project.
+This proposal has grown from many conversations over the years, all of whom would be likely either partners or stakeholders in the project.
 These people include:

 - @abarciauskas-bgse
 - @sharkinsspatial